-Amos Gillespie’s music has been heard on WFMT in Chicago, WQXR in New York City and PBS.
+Amos’ music has been heard on WFMT in Chicago, WQXR in New York City and PBS.
 His music spans a wide range of genres including chamber and orchestra concert music, jazz, as well as music for film, theater and dance.
-He has been commissioned and performed by the International Contemporary Ensemble (ICE), Atlantic Music Festival Contemporary Ensemble, Eclipse Theater, Attacca Woodwind Quintet, Chicago Q Ensemble, Kaia String Quartet, Access Contemporary Music and the Chicago Composers Orchestra among many others.
+His music has been commissioned and performed by the International Contemporary Ensemble (ICE), Atlantic Music Festival Contemporary Ensemble, Third Millennium Ensemble, Eclipse Theater, Barkada Saxophone Quartet, Kaia String Quartet, Access Contemporary Music (ACM) and the Chicago Composers Orchestra among many others.

 As a saxophonist Amos performs with his own quartet-septet and has played along with the Hard Art Groop, New Millennium Orchestra, Alvarez Orchestra, Lake Shore Rush Ensemble, Origin of Animal, Chicago Composers Consortium, and Access Contemporary Music (ACM) among others.

 Amos’ music has been heard at various venues and Festivals around the world including The Ear Taxi Festival, Thirsty Ear Festival, Atlantic Music Festival, Illinois Musicians Festival at Grant Park, North American Saxophone Alliance Conference, Preston Bradley Hall Sunday Salon Series, An Die Musik in Baltimore MD, Music Institute of Chicago, Piano Forte, Court Theatre and the Green Mill among others.